1. What is an appeal?

 Let your university or college know about your ECs before taking an exam or handing in coursework.
 It is recommend that you should always do this even if you think you don't need to claim – you never know when you might need to rely on it.

-Unfortunately, for a variety of reasons, many students don't submit their ECs on time or don't do it properly.
+Having said that, many students don't submit their ECs on time or don't do it properly.
 If this is your situation, then you must give a valid reason for not doing so.

 As you can probably guess university appeal success rates are low because most excuses are rejected outright.